gbanuru18/IMG2STL/README.md

 - Improvements: Match pixels lost through median filter smoothing to its color relatives (could be done by matching such pixels to closest color that is not its assigned color).
 Also check how native STLs appear with no smoothing.

 ## How To Use Program
-I wrote the program within Jupyter notebooks and tranferred the .py file to PyCharm.
+I wrote the program within Jupyter notebooks and transferred the .py file to PyCharm.
 Install the following libraries in PyCharm to run the program:
 - scipy (version 1.3.1)
 - matplotlib (version 3.1.1)
 - numpy (version 1.17.0)